In stock. Prices from £26.99

 - hearing problems

-Provera may interact with other medicines or supplements you might be taking.
+Provera may interact with other medications or supplements you might be taking.
 So you should tell your doctor if you are taking, or have recently taken, any other medications to check for any drug interactions.

 Some medications that may affect how Provera works include those for: